 Why you should go: One of the highlights of the park is the stretch of Kallang River that used to run in a concrete canal but is now a naturalised, meandering river teeming with life.
 See how the canal transforms into a river through a series of bioengineering techniques and the use of a combination of natural materials such as vegetation and rocks.
 You can even go Longkang fishing like what Andy Lee of Sengkang Babies did with his four kids!

 Facilities available: Carpark, Children’s Play Equipment, Health & Fitness Activities, Adventure Playground, Foot Reflexology Footpath, Fitness Corner, Stations & Fitness Equipment, Exercise Station, Restaurant, Cafe, Dog Runs.

-4. Jacob Ballas Children’s Garden, Singapore Botanical Gardens
+4. Jacob Ballas Children’s Garden, Singapore Botanic Gardens

 Why should you go?
 Tall tree house, Swinging bridge, and Waterplay area are among the top 3 favourites.

 Facilities available: Guided Tours, Burkill Hall, Function Hall, Function Room, Party Place, Restaurant.